vepeter/kubernetes-the-hard-way/docs/13-kube-apiserver-to-kubelet.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

-Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods:
+Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods (on the administrative node):

 ```
 cat <<EOF | kubectl apply -f -